Part 2 – We, the Medina

 The involvement of women—from all sectors of the community—in the process of urban renewal is crucial for creating gender-sensitive cities.
 By listening to women’s stories, city planners and policymakers can learn that planning for women is not planning for an abstract homogenous group.
 Women represent enormous diversity defined by their age, where they live and work, their religion, sexuality, and physical ability.
 To plan for women is to be inclusive of all women and girls.

-The Femmedina Project seeks to bring out the voices of those women who have been marginalized and engaging them in the rehabilitation of the public spaces in Tunis’ Medina.
+The Femmedina Programme seeks to bring out the voices of those women who have been marginalized and engaging them in the rehabilitation of the public spaces in Tunis’ Medina.

 " We wanted women who are knowledgeable about and connoisseurs of the Medina, its corners, and secrets, to propose for themselves and for other women projects that can integrate women and solve their problems, with the aim of a better future", said Mayor Souad Abderrahim, the first female mayor of Tunisia's capital.